Jester565/FarmerGame/README.md

 Set FarmerGame as Startup Project after building on Visual Studio

 #### Troubleshooting
-* If using Visual Studio make all projects are using /MT runtime linking and Basic Runtime Checks is set to default.
+* If using Visual Studio, make sure all projects are using /MT runtime linking and Basic Runtime Checks is set to default.